MasonTorres/AnAuthenticationLab/2-On-Premise-Apps-AD-Auth/OnPremApp-WSFED-ADFS-Fiddler.md

 ![WSFED-Fiddler](/img/2-OnPrem-WSFED-Fiddler05.png)

 Below is an example HTML forms based POST request which gets called automatically when the page loads `window.setTimeout('document.forms[0].submit()', 0);`

-You can see all the XMl claims being sent with the POST request.
+You can see all the XML claims being sent with the POST request.

 ```html